 The fair value of the PSU, of which the vesting is conditional upon the relative share price performance, is assessed as per grant date based on a valuation performed by external experts applying the "Monte Carlo simulation" method.
 The most relevant parameters relating to Barry Callebaut and the relevant peer group are the risk-free interest rate, annualized volatility, the share price and the dividend yields.
 The risk-free rates reflect three-year government bonds of the country of origin of the respective company and range from -0.7% to 2.1%.
 The volatilities and correlations are based on daily returns of a company's share at its respective exchange of origin over a three-year period preceding the start of the vesting cycle (the annualized volatility for Barry Callebaut and its peer group ranges from 13.9% to 26.7%).
-The dividend yields are based on dividends paid over a three-year period preceding the start of the specified point in time.
+The dividend yields are based on dividends paid over a three-year period preceding the start of the vesting cycle and range from 0.7% to 3.7%.
+The share prices are denominated in their respective currency and retrieved for the specified point in time.
 The base share price taken into account for Barry Callebaut is the share price at grant date and amounted to CHF 2,024.